Home » Hardscaping » DIY Garden Projects » Creative Garden Gate Ideas For A Beautiful Backyard

 ©hcast – stock.adobe.com

-If you like a more modern style, this gate with open slats on one side would be an interesting way to go.
+If you like a more modern style, this gate design with solid wood on one side and open slats on the other would be an interesting way to go.

 Moon gate in Japanese garden